 A.3.
 Use of Improved Information Technology and Burden Reduction

 Electronic reporting will be used to collect the majority of questionnaire data for this program.
 98.5 % of burden hours will be collected by electronic reporting.
 The eligibility form, which constitutes 63 annual burden hours, will be conducted by paper and pencil form.
-This study will use the RDC CAPI development tool which is provided through the CDC Secure Data Network.
-The RDC allows for design of a data collection form which can be used via Windows application to rapidly collect and store questionnaire data in the field.
-The data is stored locally using XML format and can be uploaded into a centralized data store in SQL Server 2005 via Web Services when user has access to the CDC LAN.
+This study will use the RedCap™CAPI development tool which is provided through theUniversity of New Mexico Virtual Private Network (VPN).
+RedCap™allows for design of a data collection form which can be used to rapidly collect and store questionnaire data in the field.
 Data collected can be aggregated, reported and exported using a variety of formats including XML and Microsoft Excel.
-Trained Community Health Environmental Representatives (CHERs) will administer surveys in the field and record responses in RDC.
-The RDC CAPI will be deployed on laptop computers to collect data.
-RDC is a CDC-database management system that is Certification & Accreditation (C & A) approved.
+Trained Community Health Environmental Representatives (CHERs) will administer surveys in the field and record responses in RedCap™.
+The RedCap™CAPI will be deployed on laptop computers to collect data.
+The NCEH/ATSDR Information Systems Security Officer (ISSO) has approved the Data Privacy & Security Plan to ensure measures are in place to protect participant data while using RedCap™ software .

 A.4.
 Efforts to Identify Duplication and Use of Similar Information